gregswindle/eslint-plugin-crc/tests/fixtures/formatters/crc-report.md

  * it depends on to fulfill its responsibilities
  * (<strong><em>collaborators</em></strong>).
  *
- * @property {CrcClass} class - A summary representation of prototypable
+ * @property {CrcClass} class - A summary representation of PrototypeInspector
  *  objects.
  * @property {array.<CrcClass>} collaborators - An array of zero or more objects
  *  required to fulfill the CrcModel#class's responsibilities.